European Union

 Trends in emission of greenhouse gases by the urban waste water treatment sector

-How do - countries protect their most sensitive waters from algal blooms?
+countries protect its most sensitive waters from algal blooms?

-- countries designated - of their territory as sensitive areas and decided to apply more stringent treatment with nitrogen and/or phosphorus removal.
+countries designated part or all of their territory as sensitive areas and decided to apply more stringent treatment with nitrogen and/or phosphorus removal.
 Further, details on the applied treatment per sensitive area are presented in individual country profiles and the map below.

 Figure 7